SebastianUA/terraform/argocd/examples/project/README.md

-# Work with AWS PROJECT via terraform
+# Work with PROJECT via terraform

 A terraform module for making PROJECT.